 Scottish and Irish Halloween customs overlap, yet the two also have distinct traditions.
 In Scotland, some carve neep, or turnip, lanterns while others have adopted the easier-to-cut pumpkin.
 Kids go apple dooking, what they call bobbing for apples, and try to eat treacle scones dangling in front of their faces without using their hands.
 Costumes vary, but they generally tend toward the frightening, a nod to the old guising practice in which young people dressed as spirits and went around collecting treats like fruit or coins.

-Some of Scotland’s unique Halloween customs revolve around romance, of all things.
-Nut cracking is tradition for recently engaged couples, who are meant to throw a nut into a bonfire to see how their marriage will fare: If the nut cracks open quietly, it’ll be a smooth marriage, while if it hisses and pops, it’ll be a rocky union.
+Some of Scotland’s unique Halloween traditions revolve around romance, of all things.
+Nut cracking is a tradition for recently engaged couples, who are meant to throw a nut into a bonfire to see how their marriage will fare: If the nut cracks open quietly, it’ll be a smooth marriage, while if it hisses and pops, it’ll be a rocky union.
 For singles, there’s also kale pulling, which entails uprooting kale stalks to reveal the height and general figure of your future partner.

 Halloween in Japan is neither about the ghoulish and gruesome nor the promise of candy.
 It’s not even marketed toward kids.
 As the Japanese celebrate their dead during the Obon Festival in July or August, October 31 is merely an excuse for adults to cosplay and flood the streets.